Axia-Tech/AXIA-wiki/docs/general/glossary.md

 A generic term for a decentralized application, that is, one that runs as part of a distributed network as opposed to being run on a specific system or set of systems.

-## DOT
+## SOLAR

 The native token for AXIASolar.
-DOT serves three purposes: network governance (allowing them to vote on-chain upgrades and other exceptional events), general operation (rewarding good actors and punishing bad actors), and bonding (adding new parachains by "freezing" DOT while they are connected the Relay Chain).
+SOLAR serves three purposes: network governance (allowing them to vote on-chain upgrades and other exceptional events), general operation (rewarding good actors and punishing bad actors), and bonding (adding new parachains by "freezing" SOLAR while they are connected the Relay Chain).

 ## Duty Roster